 Annual visitors: 60,550

 Everglades is known as the premiere national park in southern Florida, but Dry Tortugas is even more interesting in a lot of ways.
 It’s a series of islands located 68 miles west of Key West out in the Gulf of Mexico.
-Besides being a great place to snorkel and scuba dive, Dry Tortugas is the home of Fort Jefferson, an unfinished pre-Civil War fort built to combat Caribbean piracy.
-You can only reach Dry Tortugas by seaplane or boat, but there are ferries that will take you directly there from Key West.
+Besides being a great place to snorkel and go camping, Dry Tortugas is the home of Fort Jefferson, an unfinished pre-Civil War fort built to combat Caribbean piracy.
+You can only reach Dry Tortugas by seaplane or boat.
+There are ferries that will take you directly there from Key West.

 Annual visitors: 39,818